-Brighton & Hove Albion could be without up to six players for Saturday’s Premier League clash with Wolverhampton Wanderers at the Amex Stadium.
+Brighton & Hove Albion could be without up to four players for Saturday’s Premier League clash with Wolverhampton Wanderers at the Amex Stadium.

-Mats Wieffer (ankle) is expected to join Adam Webster and Stefanos Tzimas (both knee) in the treatment room after aggravating an ankle problem in last weekend’s 3-1 defeat at Newcastle United.
+Adam Webster and Stefanos Tzimas (both knee) remain in the treatment room, while Mats Wieffer (ankle) is a doubt after aggravating an ankle problem in last weekend’s 3-1 defeat at Newcastle United.

-Captain Lewis Dunk has begun as a substitute in the last two games since returning from suspension, and he may take a seat on the bench once again this weekend if Hurzeler opts to continue with Olivier Boscagli alongside Jan Paul van Hecker at centre-back.
+Lewis Dunk has begun as a substitute in the last two games since returning from suspension.
+Although Hurzeler has said that his captain could "come back and play" this weekend, Olivier Boscagli may be preferred at centre-back alongside Jan Paul van Hecke.

 Jack Hinshelwood scored his second goal in as many games last weekend, and the Seagulls starlet is likely to remain in an advanced midfield role, as Carlos Baleba and Yasin Ayari battle for a start in a deeper position alongside Pascal Gross.